fluxninja/aperture/docs/content/get-started/blueprints.md

 ## Generating Aperture Policies and Grafana Dashboards

-The simplest way to use the blueprints repository is to render blueprints into JSON policy and dashboard files.
+The simplest way to use the Blueprints repository is to render Blueprints into policy and dashboard files.

-To generate JSON files, `scripts/aperture-generate.py` can be used:
+To generate files, `scripts/aperture-generate.py` can be used:

 ```sh
 $ ./scripts/aperture-generate.py --help